-- Fairings and streamlining including screen, rear body work and seat section, mudguards, tank covers.
-Providing the replacements are of the same shape and appearance as the original - b) Mounting bracket for fairing, screen and instruments, but replacements must be mounted in the original position on the frame - c) Spark plug type - d) External gearing and chain, but not chain pitch - e) Brake pads, linings, brake hoses, and brake discs.
+- a) Fairings and streamlining including screen, rear body work and seat section, mudguards, tank covers.
+Providing the replacements are of the same shape and appearance as the original.
+The use of carbon fibre or carbon composite materials are not permitted with the exception of reinforcement of mounting areas. - Mounting bracket for fairing, screen and instruments, but replacements must be mounted in the original position on the frame - c) Spark plug type - d) External gearing and chain, but not chain pitch - e) Brake pads, linings, brake hoses, and brake discs.
 Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original OEM caliper and wheel mounting.
-The outermost diameter and material must remain the same as OEM for the model - f) Exhaust system; a slip-on muffler is permitted, however the headers, to where the original muffler unit only joins, must remain as OEM - g) Handlebars, handlebar ends, grips and handlebar mounted levers.
+The outermost diameter and material must remain the same as OEM for the model. - f) Exhaust system; a slip-on muffler is permitted, however the headers, to where the original muffler unit only joins, must remain as OEM - g) Handlebars, handlebar ends, grips and handlebar mounted levers.
 Handlebars may be repositioned underneath the top triple clamp - h) The top triple clamp may only be changed to a commercially available clamp to accommodate for the repositioning of the standard handlebars or clip on handlebars, provided it is of the same offset as OEM clamp - i) Footrests and foot controls, but the replacements must be mounted at the original mounting points - j) Engine and gearbox breather tubes and the radiator bottle overflow must exhaust into the air box to the rear of the intakes.
 The lower air box breather tubes must be blocked - k) Instruments may be replaced with non-OEM parts providing the replacement instrument functions are equal to or less than OEM instrument function - I) Key start ignition barrel and associated cables - m) Fuel tank filler cap assembly providing there is no modification to fuel tank required - n) Throttle assembly and cables may be replaced - o) Front fork oil height and weight - p) Front suspension, springs, damping parts and fork top caps may be modified or replaced, but the external appearance of the forks must not be changed. - q) Rear suspension damping units and springs. - r) Clutch Plates and Springs